Official-MoonDao/docusaurus/docs/roadmap.md

 That's one small step for a DAO, one giant leap for DAO-kind.

-The 1967 Space Treaty forms the basis for all law concerning space.
+The 1967 Space Treaty forms the basis for all laws concerning space.
 In this treaty it states that no national appropriation of the Moon can take place.
 However, a DAO is not a nation — it is an international collective of frens.

 We have the opportunity to use these new governance and coordination tools in order to form a more perfect union as we extend the rights and liberties of every human on earth into the solar system.